Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureLDAP2.md

 ### Authorizing Contrast users

-Once you enter the configuration values, select the groups that the application will use to access the Contrast UI.
-A user can't belong to both the User and Admin groups.
+Once you enter the configuration values, select the groups that the application will use to access the Contrast UI. **A user can't belong to both the User and Admin groups.
+If you add them to both groups in your LDAP instance, Contrast won't be able to find them during configuration.**

 * **Contrast User Group:** This group allows users to be added to an organization and log in to the standard UI.
 This group is appropriate for most users.